naver/lucy-xss-filter/README.md

 ## Lucy-XSS : XssFilter, XssPreventer
-Lucy-XSS to provide a defense module of two ways to protect Web applications from XSS attacks.
-Using the Lucy-XSS Filter, it is possible to apply the security policy of the standard.
-Of course if you want, it is possible to change the standard of the company.
-(The current default standard is Navercorp.)
+Lucy-XSS is an open source library of two defense modules to protect Web applications from XSS attacks.
+It supports the white-list rule based security policy.
+The current default rule is Naver's standard.
+You can change the default rule if you want.

 ## XssFilter
 - Java-based library that supports the method of setting the white-list to protect the web application.
-- If you use the White-List method, It is possible to provide a secure Web services than if you use the existing filter that uses the blacklist method.
+- If you use the filter with the white-list method, it will provide tighter security measures for websites from XSS attacks than the existing filter that uses the black-list method.
-- Support for both Dom and Sax.
+- Support for both DOM and SAX Parser.

 ![Lucy-XSS Filter structure.jpg](https://raw.githubusercontent.com/naver/lucy-xss-filter/master/docs/images/XssFilter_Structure.png)

 ## XssPreventer
-- Use the apache-common-lang library to prevent XSS attack.
+- Use the apache-common-lang3 library to prevent XSS attack.
-- The difference between the XssFilter, It is a simple conversion of all strings as follows, so as not to be able to recognize the HTML tag.
+- Simply convert all input string as follows so it can't be recognized as HTML tags on web browser.

 ```
 < → &lt;